 Martin Wagner also continued to pursue housing projects within the city, although primarily in the role of a project director.
 In collaboration with Otto Rudolf Salvisberg, a Swiss modernist who had worked with Taut on Onkel Toms Hütte, he designed and built the Weiße Stadt (White City) in Reinickendorf.
 However it was in partnership with architect Hans Scharoun that he would realise his most ambitious housing project.

-At the beginning of the 20th Century, the company of Siemens and Halske, which rose to prominence in the 19th Century as a manufacturer of telegraph equipment, had started to build factories along the river, roughly halfway between Charlottenburg and Spandau; they were far enough from Berlin that the company began constructing houses for workers almost immediately.
+At the beginning of the twentieth century, the company of Siemens and Halske, which rose to prominence in the nineteenth century as a manufacturer of telegraph equipment, had started to build factories along the river, roughly halfway between Charlottenburg and Spandau; they were far enough from Berlin that the company began constructing houses for workers almost immediately.
 The area, known as Siemensstadt, was funded privately by the Siemens company, but it was modelled on the same progressive ideals that had inspired the new housing estates throughout in the city.

 With the economic upturn of the mid-1920s, it became necessary to build more worker accommodation, and Martin Wagner was called in to manage an addition to the existing residential area.
 The design of the Großsiedlung Siemensstadt was conceived by Hans Scharoun, but the individual buildings would be designed by six different architects, including Bauhaus founder Walter Gropius, and Hugo Häring, who had previously worked on Onkel Toms Hütte.